P0175 Code Explained (System Too Rich Bank 2)

 - Sluggish or heavy acceleration: Too much fuel can make the engine feel less responsive.

-- Rough idle or uneven running: In some cases this can feel similar to a misfire.
+- Rough idle or uneven running: This can sometimes feel similar to a misfire.
 If the engine is shaking badly, you may also want to check P0300.

 What P0175 Usually Means